BradChang/misc/ringbuf/02.shared/README.md

 the same ring buffer, two processes need only know its pathname.

 This implementation uses POSIX file locking as a global lock on the shared ring buffer.
-This prevents concurrent access of any kind.
+This prevents concurrent access.
+The locking is advisory.

-Notification of readability is designed for select/poll/epoll compatibility.
+Notification of readability is designed for compatibility with select or poll.
-This implementation creates a named pipe whose name is stored inside the control area of the ring buffer.
+This implementation creates a named pipe whose name is based on the ring file name.
 When a process puts data into the ring buffer it sends a byte to the named pipe listed there, if there is a blocked consumer waiting for it.
 This is compatible with clients based on select, poll or epoll.

 Because this byte ring buffer is a file, it has filesystem persistence.
 Thus it remains until deleted, or in the case of a tmpfs RAM filesystem, until the